AviatrixSystems/Docs/HowTos/copilot_reference_guide.rst

 To enable ThreatGuard blocking:

-1. Log in to CoPilot.
+1. In CoPilot, go to Home > Security Services > ThreatIQ.

-2. From the sidebar, click ThreatIQ, and then click the ThreatGuard tab.
+2. Click the ThreatGuard tab.

 3. Verify that ThreatGuard alerts are enabled.
 The alerts are enabled when the Send Alert status has a green checkmark.
 ThreatGuard alerts must be enabled before blocking can be enabled.
 See *Enable ThreatGuard Alerts* for instructions.